davidnach/ProteinCavityExplorer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+all the angular code that we write is in src/app

+the server code is in server.js and the server folder

+-server.js has the same role as before except now its not rendering views ,just serving as an endpoint for requests made from the the front end.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+-if you enter "npm start" server.js will launch the angular app and will listen on `http://localhost:3000/

 ## Code scaffolding